kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 Abstract:
 ```
 Although the Google Cloud Platform (GCP) provides an easy way to access Compute Engine Virtual
-Machine (VM) Instances either through the GCP Console or the GCP SDK gcloud command line, there may
+Machines (VM) either through the GCP Console or the GCP SDK gcloud command line, there may
 be a use-case in which you would prefer to use ssh.

-In this presentation we will show you how to configure ssh to login to a VM Instance
+In this presentation we will show you how to configure ssh to login to a Compute VM Instance
 ```
-This solution shows how to create a GCP Compute Engine SSH Self-Signed Certificate
+This solution shows how to create a GCP Compute Engine SSH Self-Signed Certificate and use ssh to login using ssh
 ```
-Note: This how-to assumes GCP SDK installed locally and configured to access the GCP Cloud remotely.
+Note: This how-to assumes GCP SDK installed locally and configured to access the GCP Cloud.
 ```
 Steps:
 * [Create kubeflow_cloud_shell](#Create-kubeflow_cloud_shell)